-1. Demonstrate different physiological systems of the human body.

-- 2. Demonstrate the ability to integrate physiology from the cellular and molecular level to the organ system and level of organization. - 3.
+- 1. Demonstrate different physiological systems of the human body. - 2.
+Demonstrate the ability to integrate physiology from the cellular and molecular level to the organ system and level of organization. - 3.
 Explain the role of each system for the proper functioning of human body. - 4.
 Describe the significance of a system in maintaining a balanced environment in the body. - 5.
 Understand the effect of microbiological infection on each system.

-Unit Course Content Classho urs 1 Digestion and Digestive System: Mechanisms and control of secretion; Composition of digestive juices; Digestion and absorption of foodstuffs in human.
-4 2 Blood and Circulatory System: Composition, formation, destruction and function of blood; Blood coagulation; Blood groups; Tissue fluid; Cardiovascular system.
-7 3 Respiratory System and Respiratory Stimulants: Structures and functions of lungs, liver, kidney, pancreas, spleen and nervous system.
-9 4 Water and electrolytic balance: Regulate water and electrolyte levels by hormonal action.
-3 5 Lymphoid and lymphatic system: Structures and functions of lymphoid and lymphatic systems; Lymphatic diseases.
-2 6 Endocrinology: Functions, mechanisms and properties of different hormones.
-2 7 Reproductive System: Structure and function of testis, ovary, uterus and placenta.
-3
+Unit Course Content Class hours 1 Brief introduction on human Body: Different systems and their respective functions: organs, tissues and cells.
+4 2 Digestion and Digestive System: Mechanisms and control of secretion; Composition of digestive juices; Digestion and absorption of foodstuffs in human; secretions of GIT hormones; function of liver, bile salt, gall bladder, saliva; formation of gallbladder stone; liver, pancreas, spleen 4 3 Blood and Circulatory System: Composition, formation, destruction and function of blood; Blood coagulation; Blood groups; Tissue fluid; hemoglobin; plasma protein; blood transfusion; blood related diseases, cardiovascular system 4 4 Respiratory System and Respiratory Stimulants: Structures and functions of lungs breathing, lung compliance; lung volume; respiratory diseases; vital capacity, 3 5 Urinary system: Structure and function of the kidneys, regulation of water and electrolyte levels by hormonal action 3 6 Lymphoid and lymphatic system: Structures and functions of lymphoid and lymphatic systems; Lymphatic diseases.
+3 7 Nervous system: Central and peripheral nervous systems, components, general mechanism, neuron; nerve disease and disorder 6 8 Reproductive System: Structure and function of testis, ovary, uterus and placenta. structure and function of the male and female reproductive systems 3

-- 1. Martini Fundamentals of Physiology and Anatomy- F.H.
+- 1. Vander's Human Physiology- E. Widmaier, H. Raff, and K.T.
+Strang; McGraw-Hill Education. - 2.
+Martini Fundamentals of Physiology and Anatomy- F.H.
 Martini, J.L.
-Nathand E.F.Bartholomew; Pearson Publications. - 2.
-Introduction to Human Physiology M. Griffiths; MacMillan, New York - 3.
+Nathand E.F.
+Bartholomew; Pearson Publications. - 3.
+Introduction to Human Physiology M. Griffiths; MacMillan, New York - 4.
 Human Physiology R.F.
-Schmidtand G. Thews, Springer Verlag - 4.
-Human Anatomy, Physiology and Pathophysiology G. Thews, E. Mutschlerand P. Vaupel; Elsevier, New York - 5.
+Schmidtand G. Thews, Springer Verlag - 5.
 Human Physiology S.R.
-Fox; McGraw-Hill - 6.
-Principles of Anatomy and Physiology G.J.
-Tortoraand B. Derrickson, Wiley - 7.
-Essentials of Medical Physiology K. Sembulingamand P.Sembulingam; Jaypee Brothers
+Fox; McGraw-Hill

-MBG 104 Basic Techniques in Microbiology Credits: 2 Class: 30 hours
+MBG 104C Basic Techniques in Microbiology Credits: 2 Class: 30 hours

-This courseprovides overviewon the basic techniques for microscopy for morphological characteristics of microbes and operates microorganisms from culturing, enumerating, identification and preservation.
+This course provides an overview on the basic techniques for microscopy for morphological characteristics of microbes and operates microorganisms from culturing, enumerating, identification and preservation.
 It helps to meet the requirements of students for basic concepts and theoretical background for their beginning of laboratory works in microbiology.
 The course includes the recipes and formulations for a number of typical media and reagents, and consists of an extension of these basic methods into microbiology as applied to the classical or conventional techniques.

-- 1. To introduce students to types of microscopes and microscopy formicrobes. - 2.
-To expose students to understand the basic techniques of culturingand preservation of microbes. - 3.
+- 1. To introduce students to types of microscopes and microscopy for microbes. - 2.
+To expose students to understand the basic techniques of culturing and preservation of microbes. - 3.
 To determine the growth characteristics of the microorganisms for identification.